 The individual must provide supporting documentation that proves that he/she is regarded as an “outstanding professor or researcher”.

-This requirement can be met in several different ways.
+This requirement can be met in several ways.
 Time spent teaching or conducting research while in an advanced degree program may be included in the three year experience criterion, as long as the individual earned the degree and has participated in the scholarly field as a teacher or highly esteemed researcher.
 In addition to being well-known, the individual still must provide documentation from his/her university, institution or employer to prove that the requirement is satisfied.

 The term permanent position is defined as “either tenured, tenure-track, or for an indefinite or unlimited duration and in which the employee will ordinarily have an expectation of continued employment unless there is good cause for termination.”
 Though the job requirements call for advanced educational achievement, the job offer does not have to come from a university, it may be offered from a private employer.
 The private employer must provide documentation that at least three full time researchers are employed and their demonstrations of outstanding work in their respective fields.